alexeyza/alexeyza.github.io/about.md

 title: About
 permalink: /about/
 ---
 I'm a software engineering researcher who's passionate about startups, UX, and entrepreneurship.
-Currently I'm in the final stages of a PhD in computer science.
+I hold a PhD in computer science from the University of Victoria, Canada, and I received my B.Sc. and M.Sc. in Computer Science from Tel Aviv University.
 My research focuses on software engineering, studying the interplay between developers, tools, their activities, and how this interplay affects collaboration and communication---i.e.,*"we shape our tools and our tools shape us"*.
 Specifically, I explore how developers, communities, and organizations build and share knowledge, and how their tools support (or hinder) this process.

 <center>
 <img src="/assets/article_images/about/undraw_creation_process.png" width="55%" height="55%">